-Bridge had exposure to the energy industry of \$297 million at December 31, 2021.
-The majority of the energy exposure was in the operating lease equipment portfolio where energy exposure totaled \$258 million.
-The remaining energy exposure, totaling approximately \$39 million was comprised of loans and direct or sales type finance leases.
+Bridge had exposure to the energy industry of \$250 million at December 31, 2022.
+The majority of the energy exposure was in the operating lease equipment portfolio where energy exposure totaled \$219 million.

-Residential and Other Consumer Loans
+Residential Loans

 Our residential mortgage portfolio, excluding GNMA buyout loans, consists primarily of loans purchased through established correspondent channels.
-Most of our purchases are of performing jumbo mortgage loans which have FICO scores above 700, primarily are owner-occupied and full documentation, and have a current LTV of 80% or less although loans with LTVs higher than 80% may be extended to selected creditworthy borrowers.
+Most of our purchases are of performing jumbo mortgage loans which have FICO scores above 700, primarily are owner-occupied and full documentation, and have a current LTV of 80% or less although loans with LTVs higher than 80% may be extended to selected credit-worthy borrowers.
 We perform due diligence on the purchased loans for credit, compliance, counterparty, payment history and property valuation.

 We have a dedicated residential credit risk management function, and the residential portfolio is monitored by our internal credit review function.
-Residential mortgage loans and consumer loans are not individually risk rated.
+Residential mortgage loans are not individually risk rated.
 Delinquency status is the primary measure we use to monitor the credit quality of these loans.
 We also consider original LTV and most recently available FICO score to be significant indicators of credit quality for the 1-4 single family residential portfolio, excluding government insured residential loans.

-The following charts present information about the 1-4 single family residential portfolio, excluding government insured loans, by FICO distribution, LTV distribution and vintage at December 31, 2021:
+The following charts present information about the 1-4 single family residential portfolio, excluding government insured loans, by FICO distribution, LTV distribution and vintage at December 31, 2022:

-FICO scores are generally updated at least annually, and were most recently updated in the third quarter of 2021.
+FICO scores are generally updated semi-annually and were most recently updated in the third quarter of 2022.
 LTVs are typically based on valuation at origination since we do not routinely update residential appraisals.

-At December 31, 2021, the majority of the 1-4 single family residential loan portfolio, excluding government insured residential loans, was owner-occupied, with 83% primary residence, 6% second homes and 11% investment properties.
+At December 31, 2022, the majority of the 1-4 single family residential loan portfolio, excluding government insured residential loans, was owneroccupied, with 79% primary residence, 5% second homes and 16% investment properties.

-1-4 single family residential loans excluding government insured residential loans past due more than 30 days totaled \$76 million and \$66 million at December 31, 2021 and 2020, respectively.
-The amount of these loans 90 days or more past due was \$17 million and \$9 million at December 31, 2021 and 2020, respectively.
-Delinquency statistics as of December 31, 2021 may not be fully reflective of the impact of the COVID-19 pandemic on residential borrowers due to payment deferral programs.
-Loans on deferral that are in compliance with the terms of the deferral program are not reported as delinquent.
+1-4 single family residential loans excluding government insured residential loans past due more than 30 days totaled \$62 million and \$76 million at December 31, 2022 and 2021, respectively.
+The amount of these loans 90 days or more past due was \$15 million and \$17 million at December 31, 2022 and 2021, respectively.